-The Cryptographic File System [3] was the first encrypting file system for Unix.
-It is implemented as user-space NFS server to introduce a cryptographic layer between the virtual file system and the disk, by employing a double-mount technique.
+The Cryptographic File System [1] was the first encrypting file system for Unix.
+It is implemented as a user-space NFS server to introduce a cryptographic layer between the virtual file system and the disk, employing a double-mount technique.
 This design leads to data copy and context switch overheads.
-Also, it uses a common passphrasederived mount-wide key and a basic key management scheme that provides coarse granularity of access control.
-Data can be shared only by sharing the passphrase to the entire encrypted volume.
-This severely limits the security and usability of this solution in organizations.
-Nonetheless, several other popular solutions such as EncFS [7] use a similar design approach.
+Also, it uses a common passphrase-derived mount-wide key and a basic key management scheme that provides coarse granularity of access control.
+Several other solutions such as EncFS [2] use a similar design approach.

-Microsoft Windows includes a native Encrypting File System [14] tightly integrated with the NTFS file system.
+Microsoft Windows includes a native Encrypting File System [3] tightly integrated with NTFS.
 It uses per-file encryption keys and per-user public and private keypairs, thus enabling fine-grained access control.
-Although bulk encryption is done in kernel-space, key management tasks are delegated to a userspace service.
+Although bulk encryption is done in kernel-space, key management tasks are delegated to a user-space service.
 This hybrid design makes it vulnerable to user-space attacks and the superuser account must thus be a trusted entity.
 Also, it makes no provision for file integrity.

-Apple FileVault [1], the native file encryption mechanism in Mac OS, creates and maintains encrypted sparse images to store home directory contents and provides virtual memory encryption.
-However, it fails to provide any file sharing or integrity and cannot be used outside the users' home directories.
+Apple FileVault [4], the native file encryption mechanism in Mac OS, creates and maintains encrypted sparse images to store home directory contents and provides virtual memory encryption.
+However, it fails to provide any file sharing or integrity and cannot be used outside the users' home directory.

-The most popular encrypting file system for Linux that is part of the standard kernel is dm-crypt [6].
-It uses the kernel's device mapper infrastructure to implement a cryptographic layer using functions provided by the native kernel CryptoAPI [4].
-It is an efficient implementation, offers good performance and is suitable for most personal usage scenarios.
+The most popular encrypting file system for Linux that is part of the standard kernel is dm-crypt [5].
+It uses the kernel's device mapper infrastructure to implement a cryptographic layer using functions provided by the native kernel CryptoAPI [6].
 However, it lacks flexibility due to the use of a common mount-wide key and tackles a narrow threat model.
-Hence, sharing specific files with specific users in large multi-user organizations is an issue that is left unresolved by dm-crypt.

-eCryptfs [12] is the first attempt at designing an enterprise-class cryptographic file system for Linux.
+eCryptfs [7] is the first attempt at designing an enterpriseclass cryptographic file system for Linux.
 It uses per-file keys and user-specific keys to enable fine-grained sharing.
-A PGP-inspired file header format stores the cryptographic metadata associated with each file.
-The kernel implementation uses stackable vnodes to introduce a layer of encryption that can fit over any underlying file system, similar to Cryptfs [19]. eCryptfs is the only existing work with specifications similar to those of TransCrypt, though vastly different in design.
+A PGPinspired file header format stores the cryptographic metadata associated with each file.
+The kernel implementation uses stackable vnodes to introduce a layer of encryption that can fit over any underlying file system, similar to Cryptfs [8]. eCryptfs is the only existing work with specifications similar to those of TransCrypt, though vastly different in design.
 Its hybrid design employing a user-space key management daemon exposes the system to user-space attacks and fails to exclude the superuser account from the trust model.
 Also, including metadata in file contents as a header reduces transparency for end-use and requires separate tools for managing file sharing.

 TransCrypt trusts fewer entities, protects against a wider threat model, provides fine-grained file sharing and integrity protection, and utilizes a kernel-space approach for greater security and better performance.
-TransCrypt makes a crucial distinction between the kernel and user-space from a security perspective.
-It incorporates an advanced key management scheme that excludes the administrator account and privileged user-space processes from the trust model and supports the use of hardware authentication tokens.
 The additional demands of enterprise environments such as secure remote sharing, data recovery and immunity from attacks launched from the inside are also met.
-Encouragingly, initial performance evaluations indicate that these security and usability benefits can be availed with small and tolerable run-time overheads.